 The statutory tax rate in Ireland is being used as a comparison since the Company is domiciled in Ireland.
-For the three months ended December 31, 2019, the Company's effective tax rate for continuing operations was 25% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to the remeasurement of deferred tax assets and liabilities as a result of Swiss tax reform and tax rate differentials, partially offset by the benefits of continuing global tax planning initiatives.
-For the three months ended December 31, 2018, the Company's effective tax rate for continuing operations was 44% and was higher than the statutory tax rate of 12.5% primarily due to valuation allowance adjustments as a result of tax law changes and tax rate differentials, partially offset by the benefits of continuing global tax planning initiatives.
+For the three months ended June 30, 2020, the Company's effective tax rate for continuing operations was 1% and was lower than the statutory tax rate of 12.5% primarily due to tax audit reserve adjustments, the income tax effects of mark-to-market adjustments and the benefits of continuing global tax planning initiatives, partially offset by the tax impact of an impairment charge and tax rate differentials.
+For the nine months ended June 30, 2020, the Company's effective tax rate for continuing operations was 20% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to the remeasurement of deferred tax assets and liabilities as a result of Swiss tax reform, the tax impact of an impairment charge and tax rate differentials, partially offset by tax audit reserve adjustments, the income tax effects of mark-to-market adjustments and the benefits of continuing global tax planning initiatives.
+For the three months ended June 30, 2019, the Company's effective tax rate for continuing operations was 52% and was higher than the statutory tax rate of 12.5% primarily due to a discrete tax charge related to newly enacted regulations related to U.S. Tax Reform, non-U.S. tax audit reserve adjustments and tax rate differentials, partially offset by a tax indemnification reserve release, the tax benefits of an asset held for sale impairment charge and continuing global tax planning initiatives.
+For the nine months ended June 30, 2019, the Company's effective tax rate for continuing operations was 38% and was higher than the statutory tax rate of 12.5% primarily due to valuation allowance adjustments as a result of tax law changes, a discrete tax charge related to newly enacted regulations related to U.S. Tax Reform, non-U.S. tax audit reserve adjustments and tax rate differentials, partially offset by a tax indemnification reserve release, the tax benefits of an asset held for sale impairment charge and continuing global tax planning initiatives.